-The Health Policy and Health Economics Pathway of Excellence (PoE) is 1 of 8 Paths of Excellence the Medical School has developed for medical students to participate in as a way of developing more in-depth knowledge and experiences in a field of interest.
+The Health Policy and Health Economics Pathway of Excellence (PoE), one of eight Paths of Excellence the U-M Medical School has developed for medical students to participate in as a way of developing more in-depth knowledge and experiences in a field of interest.

 Susan Goold, M.D., M.H.S.A., M.A.